You ASKED, We ANSWERED!

 What is your cancellation policy?

-Can Oak Tree Camps accommodate children with peanut or other life-theatening allergies?
+Can Oak Tree Camps accommodate children with peanut or other life-threatening allergies?

 What precautions do you take to handle the summer heat?